dasmer/opportunities/engineering-1/README.md

 # Workflow

-1. Clone this repo to your local machine.
+1. Fork this repository to your account.

-    `git clone git@github.com:daily-harvest/opportunities.git`

 2. Write your program according to the [#Challenge](#challenge) instructions above in the `engineering-1` directory.

 3. Add your instructions for config and running your program in the [#Instructions](#instructions) section below.

-4. Commit and push your changes to a repo on your own GitHub account.
+4. Commit and push your changes to your forked repository.

-5. Invite the following GitHub users as Collaborators to your new private repo.
+5. Share the URL to the repository with your solution with us.

-    `gsarjeant`
-    `johnzanussi`
-    `r0mille`

 # Notes